-Minimum Qualifications: NYS licensed/registered as a Family/Women's Health Nurse Practitioner and Registered Nurse or NYS licensed/registered PA required (NYS NP specialty area of certification must be consistent with practice).
-Must have NPI number and be Medicare Enrolled with Medicare Identification Number (or PTAN) OR be eligible for Medicare Enrollment within 6 months of hire (eligibility criteria for NP requires National Certification through AANP or ANCC, and Master's Degree) (eligibility criteria for PA requires graduation from an accredited PA program and National Certification through NCCPA).
+Minimum Qualifications: NYS licensed/registered as a Family/Women's Health Nurse Practitioner and Registered Nurse.
+Must have NPI number and be Medicare Enrolled with Medicare Identification Number (or PTAN) OR be eligible for Medicare Enrollment within 6 months of hire (eligibility criteria for NP requires National Certification through AANP or ANCC, and Master's Degree).
 Initial certification must be present or obtained within 6 months of hire.
+At least five years of clinical nursing experience, two of which in obstetrics and gynecology.
 Current CPR certification through the American Heart Association or the American Red Cross is required.
-Current Electronic Fetal Monitoring certification or will obtain within first month of employment.
-At least three years of clinical experience, one of which in obstetrics and gynecology preferred.|